-The youth education outreach program connects students and teachers with plant scientists, agricultural specialists and support staff at the Noble Research Institute as well as other educational partners.
-Programming focuses on science, technology, engineering and math (STEM) in agriculture and lessons align with Oklahoma Academic Standards for Science (OAS-Science).
+The youth education outreach program connects students and teachers with plant scientists, agricultural specialists and other experts at the Noble Research Institute as well as other educational partners.
+Programming focuses on reinforcing concepts in science, technology, engineering and math (STEM) within agricultural focus.
+All lessons and activities are aligned with Oklahoma Academic Standards for Science (OAS-Science).

 Primary audiences include students and teachers of students in:

 The youth education outreach program began as a resource for local schools and continues to serve in that capacity while extending its reach.